pavel-nicovala/dazn-technical-test/README.md

     - _Error code is 434 If weather-app-api call fails and not 433 as specified in requirements document._

-    - _Back-end error text does not match front-error text._
+    - _Back-end error text does not match front-end error text._

 1. Extras